prdepinho/signature/README.md

 that I prepared in the Digest class, but I couldn't figure that out, so it uses the default sha-256 algorithm instead.
 The functions `/signature` and `/verify` do not communicate well with each other, since the output of `/signature` is in Base64, but `/verify` requires it in DER format.
+Verify should also have extracted more data from the signed document.

 ## Design decisions